Why Madrona homeowners often have grounds to appeal: King County's Seattle mass-appraisal model misses Madrona factors that move 2026 bills.

 Madrona is a hillside neighborhood between Capitol Hill and Lake Washington, with old-Seattle character, a tight commercial node at 34th and Union, and a mix of craftsmans and Victorians.
-The 2026 King County Assessor median assessed value across Seattle is $833,000 at an effective rate near 0.99 percent, producing a citywide median bill around $8,000 — but the bill that lands on a Madrona home depends on the model’s neighborhood-level math, which is where the gaps appear.
+Seattle's 2026 median assessed value is $833,000 at a ~0.99 percent effective rate, about $8,000 a year, but the bill on a Madrona home turns on neighborhood-level math.

 How are Madrona property taxes calculated?